Updated November 2024

 Investing in real estate can be one of the best ways to accumulate wealth.
-Wealth grows through compounding, which means putting money into something on the expectation that you will receive more money back later.
+Wealth grows through compounding, which means putting money into something with the expectation that you will receive more money back later as you earn returns on both your original investment and subsequent returns.
 Historically, real estate has been a consistent compounder for a simple reason: there’s only so much land to build on!

 Real estate harnesses the power of supply and demand and channels it into your portfolio.
 Fundamental rules of supply and demand tell us that a limited supply of something in high demand must result in higher prices.
 You’ve probably seen the power of supply and demand play out with the value of your primary residence.
-For example, the US national home price has increased 441% since January 1987 and rebounded 207% since the post-2008 financial crisis low, as of December 2021.
+For example, the US national home price has increased more than 200% between January 2000 and August 2024.

-Fortunately, you do not need to be an ultra-high net worth person to get started in real estate investing.
-Policymakers recognized the potential for real estate as a gateway to wealth accumulation long ago, opening the door to the creation of numerous ways for all investors to put capital to work.
+Fortunately, you do not need to be an ultra-high net worth investor to get started in real estate.
+Policymakers recognized the potential for real estate as a gateway to wealth accumulation long ago, opening the door for numerous ways for all investors to put capital to work.
 This article will briefly introduce seven of the more popular ways to invest in real estate; however, it is in no way an exhaustive list.

 1. Invest in a Private Equity Fund